 - 23.4.4.3.4.1 Declaration of threat.
 ACAS shall evaluate appropriate characteristics of each intruder to determine whether or not it is a threat. - 23.4.4.3.4.1.1 Intruder characteristics.
-As a minimum, the characteristics of an intruder that are used to identify a threat shall include: - a) tracked altitude; - b) tracked rate of change of altitude; - c) tracked slant range; - d) tracked rate of change of slant range; and - e) sensitivity level of intruder's ACAS, S_i.
+As a minimum, the characteristics of an intruder that are used to identify a threat shall include: - a) tracked altitude; - b) tracked rate of change of altitude; - c) tracked slant range; - d) tracked rate of change of slant range; and - e) for TCAS Version 7.1 compliant systems: sensitivity level of intruder's ACAS, S_i .

-For an intruder not equipped with ACAS II or ACAS III, S_i shall be set to 1.
+For an intruder not equipped with ACAS II or ACAS III, S_i , shall be set to 1.